Table of Contents

 - Factors that influence individual responses include:

-- Age – Younger vs. Older adults may metabolise carbs differently.
+- Age– Younger vs. Older adults may metabolize carbs differently.

 - Insulin sensitivity – Higher sensitivity = Better glucose control.

-- Gut health – Gut microbiota or bacteria can affect how carbs are processed.
+- Gut health – the gut microbiota, or bacteria, can affect how carbs are processed.

 - Time of day – The same food may raise blood sugar more in the evening than in the morning.